ellakcy/moodle-compose/README.md

 # Deployment recipe for ellakcy's docker moodle images

+> This is no longer mentained you can make your own deployments using the images from https://github.com/ellakcy/docker-moodle
+> In order to make your own look at docker-compose documentation https://docs.docker.com/compose/

 A recipe/boilerplate in order to get the images from community's [moodle](https://github.com/ellakcy/docker-moodle) repo up and running.

 ## Installation